lizaodawn/IMMARKUS-wiki-clone/05-Annotating-Images.md

 While annotating images, you can also create or add entities and properties.
 * For creating entities and properties in the data model mode, see [data model mode](https://github.com/rsimon/immarkus/wiki/04-Designing-a-Data-Model).

 First, decide which part of the image you would like to tag and [draw a shape](https://github.com/rsimon/immarkus/wiki/05-Annotating-Images#drawing-annotations).
 Once you have drawn a shape, you will see the Add Tag and Add Note buttons in the panel on the right.
 Choose **Add Tag**.
-A popup window appears (**Figure 16**).
+A popup window appears and follow the steps below (**Figure 16**).

 1. Click **Create New Entity Class**.